 Encouraged by the wild success in using malted barley syrup recently, I could practically taste how harmoniously it would blend with the flavors of this cookie, and simply couldn’t resist the temptation to try it out.
 Now, I’m not about to claim that these are better than the first recipe, “just like mother made”, or the penultimate perfect CCC… But I’ll tell you one thing: They are damn good.

-1 Cup All Purpose Flour
+- 1 Cup All Purpose Flour

-1 Teaspoon Baking Powder
+- 1 Teaspoon Baking Powder

-1⁄2 Teaspoon Salt
+- 1⁄2 Teaspoon Salt

-1⁄4 Cup Semi-Sweet Chocolate Chips
+- 1⁄4 Cup Semi-Sweet Chocolate Chips

-1⁄4 Cup Dark Brown Sugar, Loosely Packed
+- 1⁄4 Cup Dark Brown Sugar, Loosely Packed

-1⁄3 Cup Malted Barley Syrup
+- 1⁄3 Cup Malted Barley Syrup

-- 1⁄4 Cup Margarine, Melted
+- 1⁄4 Cup Vegan Butter, Melted

-1 Teaspoon Vanilla Extract
+- 1 Teaspoon Vanilla Extract

-In a medium bowl, whisk together the flour, baking powder, and salt so that all of the dry goods are evenly distributed throughout the mixture.
+- In a medium bowl, whisk together the flour, baking powder, and salt so that all of the dry goods are evenly distributed throughout the mixture.
 Add in the chocolate chips and toss to coat.

 - Use a 3-ounce ice cream scoop to portion out cookies, and place them with at least 1 1/2 between each cookie on your prepared baking sheet.
 They spread out to become sizable cookies, so I usually bake about 9 per sheet.

-Flatten them out slightly with lightly moistened hands, and bake for 10 – 12 minutes, until barely browned around the edges and no longer shiny on top.
+- Flatten them out slightly with lightly moistened hands, and bake for 10 – 12 minutes, until barely browned around the edges and no longer shiny on top.
 They may looks a bit underdone, but they will continue to bake once removed from the oven, and you want to keep them nice and chewy.
 Let the cookies rest on the sheets for 10 minutes before cooling completely on a wire rack.